avwilliams/datasciencecoursera/README.md

 #### Not accomplished yet:
 Column with with actual activities

-#### Additional Column and data for subsetting data:
+#### Additional feature Column and data for subsetting data:
-prefix
-measurement/variable
+domains

+measurement

 direction

-#### Finally:
+#### Final Update
-melt or ddply the merged train/test set data frame to make it long instead of wide.
+Finally came to a point of completion for a final tidy data set using rbind().
+Since there were no clear dimensions for the outcome of the data frame, my data frame is 10299 obs of 69 variables, with tidy column names for subject, activity, train and test set signals.
+I added ab additional column (data_set) to be able to distinguish between train and test data rows.

 ### Notes
+maybe melt or ddply the merged train/test set data frame to make it long instead of wide.

 I did try to melt and ddply my current merged data frame, but my laptop can't seem to handle it.
 It is currently frozen and i may have to warm boot it to make it usable again.